Knowing how to transport a desktop pc in a car is essential if you own a PC. At some point, transporting it is inevitable.

 Secure your CPU Cooler

-Most CPU coolers are extremely heavy.
-This is to help keep fan noise down by introducing plenty of cooling surface area, reducing the need for extreme fan speeds under most conditions.
+Most CPU coolers are heavy.
+This is to help keep fan noise down by introducing plenty of cooling surface area, reducing the need for higher fan speeds under most conditions.

-With this comes a risk when wanting to transport your PC in a car.
+With this comes a risk when transporting your PC in a car.

-If you are able to lay your PC case down in such a way during transport to ensure the mountings on the motherboard to the CPU cooler isn’t strained, you’re off to a good start.
+If you can lay your PC case down in such a way during transport to ensure the mountings on the motherboard to the CPU cooler aren’t strained, you’re off to a good start.

-The other thing to be acutely aware of, are the mounting screws or nuts.
+The other thing to be aware of is the mounting screws or nuts.
 Make sure they don’t unscrew or become unsecured during travel.

 This will cause the cooling to become redundant if not enough tension is kept between the CPU cooler’s block and the CPU surface itself.

-This will result in your computer perhaps starting fine, but becoming unstable as Windows starts up or when you decide to run a software application.
+This will result in your computer starting fine but becoming unstable as Windows starts or when you decide to run a software application.

-To be 100% certain that your CPU doesn’t loosen to the point where it rolls around inside your case and causing massive damage, simply remove it.
+To be 100% certain that your CPU doesn’t loosen to the point where it rolls around inside your case and causes massive damage, simply remove it.

-Most third party CPU coolers can be removed by removing four nuts and a power connector.
-It can also usually be done without having to remove your motherboard from the case.
+Most third-party CPU coolers can be removed by removing four nuts and a power connector.
+It can also usually be done without removing your motherboard from the case.

 You will have to reapply the thermal paste after cleaning the old thermal paste before refastening it back into its proper position.

-Try to keep your case laying on a spongy surface
+Try to keep your case lying on a spongy surface

-If you don’t have this luxury, either try returning the case into its original box or you will have to find some spongy material to lay it on.
+If you don’t have this luxury, either try returning the case to its original box, or you will have to find some spongy material to lay it on.

-While this isn’t absolutely a must, it can save you running the risk of some parts either coming loose that you have missed, or something going faulty due to excessive vibration or impacts.
+While this isn’t a must, it can save you from running the risk of some parts either coming loose that you have missed or something going faulty due to excessive vibration or impacts.